 When you call the cops on him, he says he took it because it was just rotting there, and he thought you weren’t using it anymore.
 Should he be charged with petty theft?

 He may have honestly thought you weren’t using it anymore, and he didn’t use any type of violence to take it.
 However, he took it with the clear intent to keep it (or sell it, in this case), and he tried to remove it permanently from its rightful owner.
-This person WILL BE charged with petty theft.
+This person WILL face charges for petty theft.

 Receiving Stolen Property

-This charge applies whenever someone buys property knowing it was stolen from somebody else.
-This charge also can be added for concealing, selling, or withholding property that doesn’t belong to you and that was unlawfully obtained.
+This charge applies whenever someone buys property, knowing someone stole it.
+Concealing, selling, or withholding property that doesn’t belong to you and that someone unlawfully obtained can also trigger this charge.

 Prosecutors must be able to prove the following beyond any doubt to proceed:

-- You bought, sold, received, or concealed property that was taken from its rightful owner
+- You bought, sold, received, or concealed property taken from its rightful owner

-- The property was traded without any authorization from the owner or its representatives
+- Someone traded the property without any authorization from the owner or its representatives

 - You knew it was stolen property

 So, you buy it from him.
-Later, you find out the phone was stolen, and you are being accused of receiving stolen property.
+Later, you discover someone stole the phone and face charges of receiving stolen property.
 Should you be charged with this crime?

 Extortion

 An extortion case occurs when a person obtains goods, services, or benefits from using force or intimidation on someone else.
-This offense is commonly related to robbery since means of extortion are widely used during a robbery.
+This offense is commonly related to robbery since many people use means of extortion during a robbery.

 A person can be charged with extortion if the prosecutor can prove: